-For additional details on these and other Borland services, please refer to the Borland Support and Services Guide that was included with your product.
+For additional details on these and other Borland services, see the Borland Assist and Services Guide included with this product.

 Getting started with Turbo Assembler

 You might have heard that programming in assembly language is a black art suited only to hackers and wizards.
 However, assembly language is nothing more than the human form of the language of the computer.
 And, as you'd expect, the computer's language is highly logical.
 As you might also expect, assembly language is very powerful-in fact, assembly language is the only way to tap the full power of the Intel 80x86 family, the processors at the heart of the IBM PC family and compatibles.